rogertm/twenty-em/readme.txt

-Twenty'em - Just another WordPress theme
+Twenty'em - Just another Twenty theme
 Copyright (C) 2012 RogerTM

 This program is free software; you can redistribute it and/or modify